 In this first volume of Jelly Sue DeConnick’s graphic novel series, non-compliant women in a futurist, male-dominated world are sent to prison on another planet.
 The story riffs on women-in-prison exploitation films, following different women as they move towards their lives on Bitch Planet, as well as the dramas that face them in prison.

 By Min Jin Lee

-Korean author, Min Jin Lee, weaves a multi-generational epic following the women of Korean family that is eventually exiled to Japan.
+Korean author, Min Jin Lee, weaves a multi-generational epic following the women of a Korean family that is eventually exiled to Japan.
 Pachinko, titled the Japanese slot-machine-meets-pinball game, is a story of resilience and the immigrant experience and beautifully portrays the sacrifices that people, particularly women, have to make when they are deemed second-class citizens.

 By Jeanne Córdova

-Jeanne Córdova, a queer, Latinx activist and icom of the women's movement, chronicles her struggles to choose between her personal life and her dedication to her cause in this memoir.
+Jeanne Córdova, a queer, Latinx activist and icon of the women's movement, chronicles her struggles to choose between her personal life and her dedication to her cause in this memoir.
 Córdova sought to change the world and fight for the rights of LGBT+ people in the 1970s.
 She became an underground reporter and created her own magazine, The Lesbian Tide, fighting for lesbian visibility while navigating her own love life and quest for self-identity.

 By Carol Ann Duffy

 The first themed collection from Scottish poet and playwright Carol Ann Duffy takes histories, myths, and stories that focus on men and tells them through the point of view of their wives.
 Duffy brings these women to the forefront, discussing themes like sexism and equality and birth and death with a decidedly feminist bent.